cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 How you purchase ATOM depends on your preference, but you need to use your trusted exchange to purchase ATOM.
 You can buy any amount you wish, although it is recommended to get at least 0.3 ATOM so your funds are not consumed in transaction fees before the end of this exercise.

-For the purpose of this section we assume you buy one ATOM.
+For the purpose of this section, assume you buy one ATOM.

 <HighlightBox type="info">